yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/04-configure-data-model-in-power-bi-desktop-advanced.md

 	*While the many-to-many relationship is now working, it’s now not possible to analyze sales made by a salesperson (because the relationship is inactive).
 You’ll be able to reactive the relationship when you introduce a calculated table that to represent salesperson for performance analysis (of their regions) in the **Create DAX Calculations in Power BI Desktop, Part 1** lab.*

-21. Switch to Modeling view, and then in the diagram, select the **Salesperson** table.
+21. Switch to Modelling view, and then in the diagram, select the **Salesperson** table.

 22. In the **Properties** pane, in the **Name** box, replace the text with **Salesperson (Performance)**.